-Jenny, you're a reputable Pug breeder who bred multiple Champions; what makes you love Pugs so much and what brought you to dog breeding?
+Jenny, you're a reputable Pug breeder who bred multiple Champions; what makes you love Pugs so much, and what brought you to dog breeding?

 Pugs are an endearing little breed that you cannot help but love!
-They are clown like, loads of fun, and each one has a different personality.
+They are clown-like, loads of fun, and each one has a different personality.
 I started with my first Pug in my late teens and, well one is just not enough!
-It was soon tow, then three and well now a few more.
+It was soon towed, then three and well now a few more.
 I adore Pugs and decided to breed in order to produce healthy, happy Pugs for both pets and show companions.
 Health is a major focus, and I enjoy watching them grow into the successful adults I hope they will be.

 What are the main three focus points you study when evaluating a Pug puppy as a potential ring contender?

 Firstly, the overall shape and balance.
 If they are too long they will never have a short back.
 If their front does not match their rear, it never will.
 They must stand on the ground with a lovely balance and confidence needed in a top winning dog.
-Second, the head size and shape – dark eyes, correct set small ears, good width of underjaw Third, the attitude – icing on the cake to a sound, balanced, typey puppy.
+Second, the head size and shape – dark eyes, correct set small ears, good width of underjaw Third, the attitude – the icing on the cake to a sound, balanced, typey puppy.

-What is your process to find suitable partners for a breeding?
+What is your process to find suitable partners for breeding?
 How long does it take you on average?

 I look at both the pedigree – who is in the background and what have they produced in the past – and the actual dog and their progeny to date.
-Of course I know my girls and their lines and where their strengths and weakness lie, so will choose a dog to complement them.
+Of course, I know my girls and their lines and where their strengths and weakness lie, so I will choose a dog to complement them.
 Can have it planned even before the bitch is born if there is a certain line I would like to breed on.
 Other times I will see a dog overseas and decide to bring in frozen semen.

-Are inbreeding, linebreeding and back-breeding some breeding techniques you have used?
+Are inbreeding, linebreeding, and back-breeding some breeding techniques you have used?
 What are your thoughts on them?

 Inbreeding to a certain extent.
 You have to know your lines and what each dog brings to the pedigree.
 You will double up on the strengths but also on the weakness.
 If there is a weakness that is dominant such as bad feet or loose tails, you may be breeding that further into your lines and may get to the point where it is impossible to breed out.

 Line-breeding is something I do a lot of.
-Once again you have to know the strengths and weakness of the line.
+Once again you have to know the strengths and weaknesses of the line.
 Here we have a few different lines going which I like to play around with.
 I know what I will get from each one and keep stock from all to show depending on where and under whom I am showing.

 What does an average day looks like in your kennels, from the time you wake up to the time you go to sleep?